daniel156161/bash-spotify/README.md

 ## bash-spotify
 run spotify when phone is home and play Song

+neat curl to work problem-free else command will not get found

 #EDITs
 into both skripts you neat to edit . /home/$USER/.config/Spotify_tokens.sh to your file where you have the CLIENT_ID and CLIENT_SECRET